Audi Q6 e-tron Review & Prices

 Safety and security

-The Q6 e-tron hasn’t been tested by Euro NCAP just yet, but Audi’s record in this is pretty faultless - all but one of its cars tested since 2009 has scored the full five-star rating.
+The Q6 e-tron scored the full five stars when it was tested by Euro NCAP, continuing Audi's near-faultless record - all but one of its cars tested since 2009 has scored the full five-star rating.
 The Q6 e-tron itself comes with tons of safety equipment - the usual autonomous emergency braking, lane-departure warning and pedestrian safety aids, but there are also particularly clever headlights which can highlight lane markings, or taillights that can turn into warning triangles for following traffic.

 Reliability and problems

-Audi Q6 e-tron prices from launch kick off at £68,975, though you may be able to save some of that through dealer specials or, even better, Carwow deals.
-A cheaper model with rear-wheel drive will join the range later, bringing the entry price down.
+Audi Q6 e-tron prices kick off at just over £61,000, though you may be able to save some of that through dealer specials or, even better, Carwow deals.
+The most expensive Q6 Edition 1 model costs around £78,000 when equipped with the most powerful Quattro electric motor option.

 Yes, orders are open now and first deliveries of the Q6 e-tron will hit the roads in late summer 2024.